Sam Whittaker

 Sam graduated from the University of Cincinnati with a Master of Arts in History in 2017, with a concentration in U.S. History.
 He graduated summa cum laude from the University of Louisville in 2015, earning distinction as the top history student in the graduating class and as a McConnell Scholar.

-Sam worked as a summer associate in the firm in 2024 and holds the title Law Clerk pending admission to the bar.
+Sam worked as a summer associate in the firm in 2024.

 Education